25natan/surveyApp/README.md

 # Survey App With Java Servlet
 A simple survey app using java servlet.
-In this app there is a servlet that handle get and post requests for getting survey data and voting in survey.
+In this app there is a servlet that handles get and post requests for getting survey data and voting in survey.
 The request and response are in json format.
 There is also a html file that offer a simple UI to vote from the browser.
 After voting from a browser the app set a "voted" cookie in the browser's cookies so you cannot vote again.
 The question and options for the survey are written in the survey.txt and can be changed,